netdata/netdata/docs/guides/troubleshoot/troubleshooting-agent-with-cloud-connection.md

 ### Verify that your firewall allows websockets

-The agent initiates an SSL connection to `api.netdata.cloud` and then upgrades that connection to use secure websockets.
+The agent initiates an SSL connection to `app.netdata.cloud` and then upgrades that connection to use secure websockets.
 Some firewalls completely prevent the use of websockets, even for outbound connections.

 ## Previously connected agent that can no longer connect